Who this is for — Traders with a plan who jump between setups incompatible with context, worsening results and mental stability.

 - What changes: fewer useless trades, greater alignment with real edge.

-- Quick check: verify the filter is codified and auditable in the journal.
+- Quick check: filter codified and auditable in the journal.